sigpwned/just-json-java/README.md

     try {
         json = JustJson.emitDocument(value);
     } catch(IllegalArgumentException e) {
         // The JSON value was not valid.
-This means some value was not a Map, List, Number, String, Boolean,
+This means some value was not a Map, List, Number,
-        // or JustJson.NULL.
-This example will not throw an exception, but this is how you would handle an
+        // String, Boolean, or JustJson.NULL.
+This example will not throw an exception, but
-        // exception if one were thrown.
+        // his is how you would handle an exception if one were thrown.
     }

 ## Advanced Usage